steilerDev/icloud-photos-sync/pages/docs/dev/motivation.md

 # Motivation
-In this article, I want to provide some background on the intention for developing this tool and the use case it is adressing, as well as the workflow it is used in.
+In this article, I want to provide some background on the intention for developing this tool and the use case it is addressing, as well as the workflow it is used in.

 ## Problem Statement
 Currently there is no way, to backup the iCloud Photos Library and easily access it's organized content.
 The only solution is Apple's *Photos.app*, which will create a `.photoslibrary` file, which is not easily accessible.
 Additionally, a Mac needs to run sufficiently often and have 'Keep originals' turned on, in order to make sure the data is actually synced.